 - Free Advice On Dismissal After An Accident At Work – Or Start Your Claim Today

 I have had an accident at work can they sack me?
 This is a question we often get asked.
-If you have been involved in an accident in the workplace, and it was not caused by you (you weren’t the one at fault), you will have grounds to make a claim for any compensation you believe necessary.
+If you have been involved in an accident in the workplace, and you did not cause it (you weren’t the one at fault), you will have grounds to claim any compensation you believe necessary.
 If you proceed with this, your employer is not allowed to fire you for doing so.
-A lot of people worry that they will lose their job, but that will not happen.
-If, for any reason, you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.
+A lot of people worry that they will lose their job, but that should not happen.
+If for any reason, you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.

-In this guide, we will reveal everything you need to know about claiming for an accident that has happened in the workplace, as well as details on what to do if you are the victim of an unfair dismissal after injury at work.
+In this guide, we will reveal everything you need to know about claiming for an accident that has happened in the workplace and details on what to do if you are the victim of unfair dismissal after injury at work.
 This includes details on employer’s liability, common workplace accidents, time limits on making a claim, and much more.

-An accident at work is pretty self-explanatory: it is any type of accident that has happened on work premises, including in the car park.
+An accident at work is pretty self-explanatory: any accident on work premises, including in the car park.
 No matter whether your place of work is a construction site, an office, or a supermarket, if you have been injured and it was not your fault, you can put forward a claim.

 As per law, all employers are required to provide a safe and healthy work environment.
-This is in accordance with the Management of Health and Safety at Work Regulations 1999, as well as a number of other pieces of legislation, some of which are specific to certain industries.
+This is following the Management of Health and Safety at Work Regulations 1999 and several other pieces of legislation, some of which are specific to certain industries.

 As per these regulations, employers need to do the following:

-- Take all of the reasonable steps that are needed to make certain you are free from harm and safe while in the workplace
+- Take all of the reasonable steps that are needed to make certain you are free from harm and risk of injury while in the workplace

-- Give you sufficient training so that you are able to worry without the risk of getting injured
+- Give you sufficient training so that you can worry without the risk of getting injured

 - Conduct risk assessments to ensure the equipment used and work procedures followed are safe

-If an employer has failed in their duty to carry out the three steps above, and you have been injured as a consequence, you can claim compensation.
+If an employer has failed in their duty to carry out the three steps above, and you have been injured at work as a consequence, you can claim compensation.
 This is especially true if you’re unfairly dismissed after an accident at work.

-There are many different types of accidents that can happen in the workplace.
+Many different types of accidents can happen in the workplace.
 Let’s take a look at the most common…

-- Fights at work (your employer would be to blame if he or she knew there was a threat of someone being violent towards you and they did not take any action to stop it)
+- Fights at work (your employer would be to blame if they knew there was a threat of someone being violent towards you and they did not take any action to stop it)

 - Walking into an object that should not be there